 A city is a large human settlement.
-It is a permanent, geographically defined area that contains a concentration of people, services and government.
-For this report, we define cities as an incorporated area with governmental powers delegated by the state or county.
-As of 2018, there were 19,495 incorporated cities, towns and villages in the United States.
-These range in size with populations below 5,000 to the largest, New York City, with over 8 million people.
+It is a permanent, geographically defined area that contains a concentration of people, services, and government.
+For this report, we define cities as an incorporated area with governmental powers that are delegated by the state or county.
+As of 2018, there were 19,495 incorporated cities, towns, and villages in the United States.
+These range in size from those with populations below 5,000 to the largest, New York City, with over 8 million people.

-Historically, the purpose of a city is to provide infrastructure to the population living within the city boundaries.
-This includes the streets, buildings, power, water and necessary government.
-Cities have a significant impact on material inputs and outputs, including the directional pathway of how materials are consumed and discarded.
-Materials are defined in this paper as water, energy, human products and byproducts, people, and other natural systems.
-In cities, food, fuel, and consumer goods are constantly flowing in to support the needs of an urban population.
-These same materials are typically discarded as waste after being consumed by the population.
-This is a typical linear pathway of material flows that has resulted in unsustainable and inequitable societies.
+Historically, the purpose of a city is to provide infrastructure and services to the population that lives within the city boundaries.
+This includes the streets, buildings, power, water, and necessary government.
+Cities have a significant influence on material inputs and outputs, including the directional pathway of how materials are consumed and discarded.
+Materials are defined in this paper as water, energy, human products and byproducts, people, and the components of natural ecological systems.
+In cities, food, water, energy, and consumer goods are constantly flowing in to support the needs of an urban population.
+These materials are typically discarded as waste after being consumed by the population.
+This is a predominant linear pathway of material flows that has resulted in unsustainable and inequitable societies.

-All materials in our existing systems, including within our cities, are connected and interdependent.
-However, these connections and dependencies are not necessarily included in our current urban planning and design of cities.
-In addition, the city's geographic boundary typically defines the systems of materials the city attempts to manage.
-However, a city itself is embedded within a set of larger systems that exist and extend beyond the city's actual footprint on the landscape (Wackernagel & Rees 1996).
-As such, the negative externalities that are experienced by others, far beyond the urban boundary, are seldom considered in a city's design.
-It is also important to note cities are rarely, if ever, planned and built through a holistic process.
-Typically, cities evolve over time through incremental changes, with limited coordination.
+All of the materials in our existing systems, including within our cities, are connected and interdependent.
+However, these connections and dependencies are not necessarily included in the current urban planning and design of cities.
+In addition, the city's geographic boundary typically defines the systems of materials that the city attempts to manage.
+However, a city itself is embedded within a set of larger systems that exist and extend beyond the city's actual footprint on the landscape (Wackernagel & Rees, 1996).
+Invariably, two phenomena are associated with city operations that seldom considered in a city's design.
+First, negative externalities are exported, which are then experienced by others, often far beyond the urban boundary.
+Second, cities are buffered by space and time from the natural regulating feedback loops that have emerged to avoid unsustainable pathways.

+It is also important to note that cities are rarely, if ever, planned and built through a holistic process.
+Typically, city planning, and implementation is often balkanized by the various municipal departments delegated to ensure services are provided.
+In addition, cities evolve over time through incremental changes, with limited coordination.

-Therefore, we acknowledge and realize the limitations to conceptualize a 'new' city versus focusing on how to structure redevelopment of an existing urban settlement.
-In order to be successful in any redevelopment goals, we must first imagine and sketch out what a sustainable, resilient, regenerative, and equitable city would look like.
-Employing this type of imagination is essential to create transformational vision and agency to redevelop a city to secure ecological, social, economic and cultural well being (Moore & Milkoreit, 2020).
-While this report will conceptualize a new urban settlement, our goal and intent is to apply the theory and framework developed to existing cities in various pilot projects to understand how to effectively implement the vision and goals of the model city.
+Therefore, we acknowledge and realize the limitations of conceptualizing a "new" city versus focusing on how to structure redevelopment of an existing urban settlement.
+To be successful in any redevelopment goals, we must first imagine and sketch out what a sustainable, resilient, regenerative, and equitable city would look like.
+Employing this type of imagination is essential to creating the transformational vision and agency that is needed to redevelop a city such that it provides secure ecological, social, economic, and cultural well-being (Moore & Milkoreit, 2020).
+While this report will envision a new urban settlement, our intent is to apply the theory and framework that we have developed to existing cities in various pilot projects to understand how to implement the vision and goals of the model city effectively.